Just because you have a choice, it doesn’t mean

 Serve as a side dish, or as a main course over steamed white or brown rice.
 Instead of salt, sherry-soy, or grated ginger to taste, you may prefer Weir's Hot Sauce if you want to add a little spice to your life!

 * AKA Forest Mushroom, Golden Oak Mushroom, Oriental Mushroom, Black or Shitake Shroom (grows on fallen or cut oak trees, cultivated on oak to ensure the fresh garlic-pine aroma.
 If they are odorless they are not fresh.)
 In religions where meat is forbidden, such as Buddhism, Black Shroom, or Shitakes are often used as a meat substitute.
-They cook in any recipe that calls for the Button Shroom.
+They cook in any recipe that calls for Button Shrmx.

 LAIRD'S FAVORITE PEANUT BUTTER SOUP